MMohiddin/Big-5-Tech-Stocks-Analysis-1975-2019/README.md

 Welcome to the **Big 5 Tech Stocks Analysis** project.
 This analysis explores historical stock data for the five largest technology companies (Apple, Google, Microsoft, Facebook, and Amazon) from 1975 to 2019.
 In this project, we analyse stock price trends, moving averages, and growth patterns to understand the performance and growth trajectories of these tech giants over time.

+The data used in this project was obtained from Kaggle.
+The dataset contains daily stock prices for the five companies from **1975 to 2019**.
 View the full [Data Dictionary](data_dictionary.md)

 ---